 A computational approach toward studying torsion subgroups of abelian varieties of dimension $d\ge 2$ is to find integers that are realized as orders of torsion points on these varieties.
 For example, a family of genus $2$ curves whose Jacobian varieties possess torsion points of order $\ell$ over $\Q$ was given in \cite{Flynn1} when $\ell=11$, and in \cite{Lep13,Lep15,Lep2}, when $\ell= 13$, $15$, $17$, $19$ or $21$.
 In \cite{Howe}, several explicit families of curves of genus $2$ and $3$ whose Jacobians possess large rational torsion subgroups were displayed.

 Researchers questioned the possibility of constructing families of abelian varieties in which the size of the rational torsion subgroup of the variety increases as the dimension of the variety increases.
-In \cite{Flynn2}, fixing an integer $g\ge 2$, it was proved that any integer in the interval $[g^2+2g+1,g^2+3g+1]$ is realized as the order of a $\Q$-rational torsion point on the Jacobian of a hyperelliptic curve of genus $g$.
+In \cite{Flynn2}, fixing an even integer $g\ge 2$, it was proved that any integer in the interval $[g^2+2g+1,g^2+3g+1]$ is realized as the order of a $\Q$-rational torsion point on the Jacobian of a hyperelliptic curve of genus $g$.
 Other families of hyperelliptic Jacobian varieties of dimension $g$ with $\Q$-rational torsion points of quadratic order in $g$ were given in \cite{KS, Lep1,Lep3}.
 In \cite{Flynn1}, it was conjectured that there exists a constant $\kappa$, independent of $g$, such that for every $m \le \kappa g$, there exists an infinite family of hyperelliptic curves of genus $g$ over $\Q$ with a torsion point of order $m$ on its Jacobian.